 Homelessness or caring for a homeless child(ren)

 We must have verification that you qualify for a time limit extension.
-Please bring any new verification with you; we can also help you get information that might help us approve an extension."
+Please bring any new verification with you.
+We can also help you get information that might allow us to approve an extension."

-Give the adult recipient/ineligible parent 10 calendar days of adequate notice for the scheduled appointment.
+Give the adult recipient 10 calendar days of adequate notice for the scheduled appointment.

-To complete the Time Limit Hardship Extension appointment, parent may contact the WFPS/WFSSS:
+To complete the time limit extension appointment, parent may contact the WFPS/WFSSS:

 In writing